jinny-sun/jinny-sun/_posts/2020-03-16-metabolic-profiling.md

 subtitle: Metabolic profiling of prostate cancer biopsies using HR-MAS
 gh-repo: jinny-sun/metabolomics-prostate-cancer
 gh-badge: [star, fork, follow]
-tags: [metabolomics,cancer,nmr, R]
+tags: [metabolomics,cancer,nmr,R]
 comments: true
 ---

 Prostate cancer is the most commonly diagnosed non-cutaneous cancer in men and the second leading cause of cancer death.
 Due to over-diagnosis and over-treatment of indolent low-risk disease, active surveillance (AS) involving serial measurements of serum prostate-specific antigen (PSA) and biopsies as well as multiparametric MRI has been implemented in the clinic to monitor disease progression and reduce rates of over-treatment.
 A pressing need in the clinical management of patients with prostate cancer at the time of diagnosis is an accurate method for distinguishing aggressive, potentially lethal prostate cancer from indolent disease in individual patients in order to assess whether active surveillance is appropriate or aggressive treatment is needed.

 The goal of this analysis is to identify metabolic biomarkers of prostate cancer using 1D 1H HR-MAS spectroscopy of fresh prostate tissue specimen.
 This analysis has significant clinical impact by informing doctors which patients should remain under active surveillance or undergo treatment.

 # Experiment Details

 1D 1H CPMG spectra was acquired from fresh prostate cancer biopsies using high-resolution magic angle spinning (HR-MAS) NMR.
 After the experiment, biopsies were formalin-fixed and paraffin embedded for pathologic analysis.
-Experimental methods can be found in the following
+Experimental methods can be found in the following publications:
-publications:

 Swanson, Mark G., et al. “Proton HR‐MAS spectroscopy and quantitative pathologic analysis of MRI/3D‐MRSI‐targeted postsurgical prostate